FtuoilXelrash/rAlwaysDay/README.md

 - **Automatic restart handling** - Survives server restarts and plugin reloads
 - **Clear error logging** - Easy troubleshooting

+### Startup Initialization

+When the plugin starts, it attempts to locate the `TOD_Sky` component (Rust's time-of-day system):
+- **Attempts**: Up to 50 tries with 3-second intervals between attempts
+- **Maximum wait time**: ~150 seconds (2.5 minutes)
+- **If found**: Plugin immediately begins monitoring the configured skip window
+- **If not found**: Plugin logs error and disables itself (will not function without TOD_Sky)

+This ensures the plugin properly initializes even if the game world takes time to fully load.

+### Configuration Behavior

+If your configuration file contains invalid time values (incorrect format or syntax):
+- **Fallback**: Plugin automatically reverts to default times (20:50, 21:00, 07:00)
+- **Logging**: An error message logs to the server console explaining the issue
+- **Continue**: Plugin still functions with defaults so your server stays working

 ## Troubleshooting

 ### Night is not skipping at configured time